 About the role

-- Encouraging the whole team to have input into planning a tasty, healthy, and nutritionally balanced menu.
+- Encouraging the whole team to have input into growing your Project's networks within the local community.

-- Communicating with other Cooking Project Leaders and your Project's Surplus Food Coordinator(s) to ensure the store of dry/tinned goods is kept tidy and well stocked.
+- Communicating with other Surplus Food Coordinators and Cooking Project Leaders to ensure the store of dry/tinned goods is kept tidy and well stocked.